transcom/mymove-docs/docs/backend/guides/service-objects/validation.md

 }
 ```

-We haven't covered what a service object interface is supposed to look like, but the important points to know for
+We haven't covered how you're supposed to use service objects, but the important points to know for now are:
-now are:

-* To use this type, we would use `services.StringChecker`
+* To define something as using this service object's type, we would use `services.StringChecker`
-* To mock it out in tests (which we'll see in a bit), you use `mocks.StringChecker{}`
+* To mock it out in tests, you use `mocks.StringChecker{}`
 * To use it in our service, we'll define a parameter like this: `stringChecker services.StringChecker`
     * We then use it like this: `err := stringChecker(appCtx, "my string to check")`